Sanidhya49/Invested/README.md

 ## License

-MIT — see `LICENSE`.
+see `LICENSE`.

 ---

-Made by Invested team
+Made by Hacktic team